 I paid $75/night/person for the last minute cruise.
 Waleed got us a suite room for the 3 of us in MS Opera.
 Food is included except for drinks which we have to pay separately

-This is MS Opera cruise itinerary from Aswan to Luxor:
+MS Opera cruise itinerary from Aswan to Luxor:

 Day 3: Stop in Edfu temple before sunrise.
 Breakfast.
 Sailing past Edna Lock.
 Lunch.
 Reaching Luxor around Tea time.
 The boat then docks in Luxor and people have free time to go and see Luxor.
 Dinner from 19.00-21.00 followed by Belly dancing show in the lounge.